kahnvex/slugnet/docs-src/index.rst

 introduction to neural networks.
 In general, a neural network tries to approximate some function :math:`f^*`, where :math:`y = f^*(x)`.
 The neural network implements a function :math:`\hat{y} = f(x)`.
-We say a neural network is fully connected if each node in a given layer is connected to every node in the adjacent layer.
+We say a neural network is fully connected if each node in every layer is connected to every node in the adjacent layer.
 For now, we will only consider fully connected neural networks.